 Increasing numbers of people are victims of imposters who use fake personas to trick people into intimate relationships and attempt to blackmail them by releasing private photos or conversations.
 These perpetrators are commonly known as ‘catfish’ imposters or ‘sextortion’ criminals and are frequently at the center of online dating investigations.
 They have succeeded in such efforts against a range of people, including sophisticated and prominent persons.

 Such criminals and perpetrators are often highly skilled at gaining the trust of well-meaning people.
-These deceitful relationships can expose victims to serious reputational or emotional harm; the FBI recently warned that such crimes can have “devastating effects on young victims from all walks of life, and it is easy to become a victim.”
+These deceitful relationships can expose catfish victims to serious reputation or emotional harm; the FBI recently warned that such crimes can have “devastating effects on young victims from all walks of life, and it is easy to become a victim.”

 How to Hold Catfish Criminals Accountable

 If you suspect or know that a person is fabricating their identity or background on dating sites or social media, our investigators can help catfish victims protect themselves from the substantial risks posed by online predators.
 Our catfish private investigators can turn the table against these imposters by offering the following services: